codefresh-io/cap-docs.codefresh.io/_docs/reference/behind-the-firewall.md

   lightbox="true"
   file="/images/administration/behind-the-firewall/architecture.png"
   url="/images/administration/behind-the-firewall/architecture.png"
-  alt="Codefresh behind the firewall" caption="Codefresh behind the firewall" max-width="100%"
+  alt="Codefresh Hybrid CD/CD behind the firewall"
+  caption="Codefresh Hybrid CD/CD behind the firewall"
+  max-width="100%"
     %}

 The advantages for this scenario are multi-fold.

 Regarding platform maintenance:

- 1. The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer.
+ 1. Codefresh is responsible for the heavy lifting for platform maintenance, instead of the customer.
- 1. Updates to the UI, build engine, integrations etc., are happening automatically without any customer involvement.
+ 1. Updates to the UI, build engine, integrations etc., happen automatically, without any customer involvement.
- 1. Actual builds are happening in the customer premises under fully controlled conditions.
+ 1. Actual builds run in the customer premises under fully controlled conditions.
- 1. The Codefresh runner is fully automated.
+ 1. Codefresh Runner is fully automated.
 It handles volume claims and build scheduling on its own within the Kubernetes cluster it is placed.

 Regarding security of services: